 - Sayonara, Zetsubou-Sensei gives every single character a billing as themselves in the title credits, even going so far as to list characters who either don't have a voice or aren't even in the series!
 (Emperor Penguin as Emperor Penguin, Oriental Stork as Oriental Stork) Anyone they miss then gets the odd billing of "Everyone else - Staff".

-- Haruhi Suzumiya is credited as the director of Suzumiya Haruhi.
+- Haruhi Suzumiya is credited as the director of the Haruhi Suzumiya anime.
 And not just director, but Ultra Director, as in her Show Within a Show.

 Films — Live-Action

 - The Muppet Christmas Carol credited "Rizzo the Rat as Himself," partially because most of the other Muppets were playing characters in the story, while Rizzo just happened to be hanging around.